medianeuroscience/emfdscore/README.md

 When using AMorE, please consider citing the following article: redacted for anonymous review.

-AMorE can be installed via pip: `pip install pyamore`.
+AMorE can be installed via pip: `pip install py-amore`

 ## Usage
 TODO.